philsinatra/IDM222/instructor_materials/06-animations-transitions.md

 transition-timing-function  speed curve
 transition-delay            (milli)seconds before start
 ```

+^ _Transitions_ let you gradually change one or more of the CSS properties for an element over a specified period of time.
+As you'll see, transitions let you provide features with CSS3 alone that would otherwise require JavaScript and jQuery.

 ^ Here are the five properties that can be used for transitions.
 The shorthand _transition_ property is the easiest to code.
 The _transition-property_ specifies the property(s) that the transition is for.
 Use commas to separate multiple CSS properties.
 The _transition-duration_ specifies the seconds or milliseconds that the transition will take.
 The _transition-timing-function_ specifies the speed curve of the transition.
 Values include: ease, linear, ease-in, ease-out, ease-in-out and cubic-bezier.
 The _transition-delay_ specifies the seconds or milliseconds before the transition starts.